ncl427/ML-based-Anomaly-Detection/Code/TrainML/README.md

-# Code related to training the ML algorithms used for Anomaly Detection System
+# Code related to training the ML algorithms used for the Anomaly Detection System
 ## Contents
 ### Files
 **AlgorithComparisson.ipynb**